thomas-roos/open_agentic_framework/documentation/PRODUCTION.md

-# DigitalOcean Production Deployment Guide
+# Production Deployment Guide

-This guide provides detailed instructions for deploying the Agentic AI Framework to DigitalOcean for production use with **multi-provider LLM support** and advanced monitoring.
+This guide provides detailed instructions for deploying the Agentic AI Framework to Cloud Provider for production use with **multi-provider LLM support** and advanced monitoring.

 ## Prerequisites

-- DigitalOcean account
+- Cloud Provider account
 - SSH key uploaded to DigitalOcean
 - Basic knowledge of Linux/Docker
 - Domain name (optional, for SSL)